CamWeil/MATH4610/softwaremanual/15bmatnormfrob.md

-15a. **Routine Name:**           nmmatnorml1
+15b. **Routine Name:**           nmmatnormfrob

    **Author:** Cam Weil

    **Language:** C++

-   **Description/Purpose:** This routine will compute and return the l<sub>1</sub> norm (length) of a given matrix of arbitrary size.
+   **Description/Purpose:** This routine will compute and return the Frobenius norm of a given matrix of arbitrary size.

-   **Input:** There are inputs needed for the size of the matrix, and the elements of the matrix.
+   **Input:** There are inputs needed for the size of the matrix and the elements of the matrix.
 These inputs are both prompted for at the beginning of the routine.

-   **Output:** This routine simply calculates the maximum sum of the magnitude of the columns of the matrix, which is then given as the output.
+   **Output:** This routine simply calculates the square root of the sum of the of the squares of each element of the matrix, which is then given as the output.
 For example:

         Enter matrix size (number of rows): 3
         Enter matrix size (number of columns): 3